TayyabKM/to-do-list/README.md

 # TO Do List

 This "To-do" list allows you to mark prioity tasks listed by the user as complete.
-You will build a simple website that allows for doing that, and you will do it using ES6 and Webpack!
+You will build a simple website that allows for doing that, and you will do it using ES6 and Webpack.!

 ## Built With